neilb14/incrementific/README.md

 Serverless project to increment a counter

 ## Notes
+**Tech Stack:** Serverless Framework, AWS lambdas (Node v12), API Gateway and Redis for storage/concurrency.

+Mostly this choice is driven by frugality and familiarity, but, the solution is production ready and highly scalable.

+If this were to be used in production, I'd also have a user/identity service generating JWTs (eg. AWS Cognito).

 ### Date
 The date you're submitting this.

 ### Location of deployed application
 Base path is: `https://8lldynes7j.execute-api.us-east-1.amazonaws.com/dev/`

+The following endpoints are available:

+**/register** (POST) - expects JSON object containing `username` and `password` strings in the payload.
+It returns a JSON object with a `message` and `apiKey` strings.
+The value of `apiKey` should be used as the Bearer token in subsequent requests.

 ### Time spent
 How much time did you spend on the assignment?
 Normally, this is expressed in hours.